dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 ### Part V — Chapter 14.
 Customizing test doubles. {#chapter-14}

-In this chapter we are going to see how to return, race or deal and value from our double test,How to supply custom behavior, how to ensure that the double test is calling the right arguments and how many times it calls it and in the right order
+In this chapter we are going to see how to return, raise, yield a value from our test double.
+How to supply custom behavior, how to ensure that the double test is calling the right arguments and how many times it calls it and in the right order.

- configuring responses
+Configuring responses

- since a test double is meant to standing for a real object, it needs to act like one. you need to be able to configure how a response to the code calling it
+Since a test double is meant to standing for a real object, it needs to act like one.
+You need to be able to configure how it responds to the code calling it.

- when you allow or expect a message on a test double without specifying how it responds, rspec provides a simple implementations that just returns nil. your test doubles will often need to do something more interesting: return a given value, erase an error, deal to a block, or throw a symbol:
+When you `allow` or `expect` a message on a test double without specifying how it responds, RSpec provides a simple implementations that just returns `nil`.
+Your test doubles will often need to do something more interesting: return a given value, raise an error, yield to a block, or throw a symbol.

 ```ruby
 allow(double).to receive(:a_message).and_return(a_return_value)